 Due to the changing healthcare environment in the United States, nurses with doctoral degrees are increasingly recognized for their unique contributions in many practice arenas.
 Workforce trends suggest a demand for highly trained nurse leaders, faculty, and advanced practice registered nurses with doctoral-level degrees.

 Our nursing doctorate graduates are prepared to assume a variety of leadership roles in their specialty areas of practice.
 Examples include nursing executive, director of a primary care clinic, academic faculty, or director of a system-wide quality improvement department.
 Additionally, DNPs are prepared to practice in a variety of professional, academic and healthcare organizations.

 The 33-35 credit DNP: Post-Master's option can be completed in two years.
-Course are offered primarily during the evening or weekends in a hybrid format, facilitating the building of community during class meetings on our St. Paul campus, while also providing the flexibility of online learning between classes.
+Courses meet on our St. Paul campus twice during the semester, facilitating the building of community between classmates and faculty, with flexible online learning between campus meetings.

 St. Kate's DNP is a rigorous, relevant, and challenging program based on a cohort learning model; you will enter and proceed through the program with the same group of fellow nurses.
 The curriculum builds on your personal motivations in a rich learning experience grounded in St. Catherine’s traditions of clinical and educational excellence, leadership, and social justice.

 Courses in the DNP program are innovative and inter-related, including classroom, online, and practicum components.
 Class sizes are small and students enjoy ready access to experienced faculty and community advisors and mentors.
 Strong faculty-and-mentor partnerships create powerful links between your coursework, professional interests, and academic goals during these experiences.

 You will also undertake a DNP project that brings together faculty and community advisors who are experts in their fields and committed to your growth as a scholar, leader, and professional.